ungstein/OG-Steam-Library/README.md

 Uninstalling
 -

-* Make sure SteamFriendsPatcher is not set to run on startup (Settings > uncheck "Start with Windows")
+* Exit SteamFriendsPatcher.
+Make sure SteamFriendsPatcher is not set to run on startup (Settings > uncheck "Start with Windows")
 * Delete the **steamui** folder, then restart Steam.
-This will force Steam to download an extract the current Steam package, giving you the original Library files.
+This will force Steam to download and extract the current Steam package, giving you the original Library files.

 Preview
 -